ManOnDaMoon/omeka-s-module-Sitemaps/README.md

 * Navigate to your site `Settings` menu.
 * Check the `Enable dynamic sitemap for this site` option and save.

-The sitemap.xml file is dynamically generated: there is no file physically created on the server.
+The `sitemap.xml` file is dynamically generated: there is no file physically created on the server.
 The URL for site `site-slug` is the following: `http://myomekasite.com/s/site-slug/sitemap.xml`

+### Enable Sitemap indexes

+* Navigate to your Omeka-S admin panel.
+* Click on the `Sites` menu.
+* Click the pencil icon next to the site you wish to configure.
+* Navigate to your site `Settings` menu.
+* Check the `Enable sitemap index` option and save.
+* Select a max number of entries for each sitemap index file (default is set to 500) and save

+The `sitemap-index.xml` file and the sub-indexes are dynamically generated: there is no file physically created on the server.
+The main URL for site `site-slug` is the following: `http://myomekasite.com/s/site-slug/sitemap-index.xml` with separated indexes created for pages, collections and items.

 ## Module configuration